Drogba: Former Chelsea star to receive Uefa President’s award | Goal.com

 “They in turn, have blazed a trail for African footballers and have given inspiration to a whole new generation to look to follow in their footsteps.”

-The Abidjan-born star is delighted to reach the height of his career, having also played at the World Cup with Ivory Coast, and hopes to inspire children to realize their ambition.
+The Abidjan-born star is delighted with the award and hopes to inspire children to realize their ambitions.

 “To have won a Champions League, to have played and scored for my country at a World Cup – these are things I could only have dreamed of when I was a child,” said Drogba